All Episodes

 Hamas says it is ready to immediately enter into negotiations to discuss the details of the deal.

-The president released a statement saying the following quote: I believe they are ready for lasting peace.
+The president released a statement saying the following: quote: I believe they are ready for lasting peace.

 Israel must immediately stop the bombing of Gaza so that we can get the hostages out safely and quickly.

-Next week marks two years since those hostages were taken by Hamas during its attack on Israel, that also left more than a thousand dead.
+Next week marks two years since those hostages were taken by Hamas during its attack on Israel.

 Tens of thousands of people have died in Gaza since then.